dotnet/csharpstandard/standard/expressions.md

 > the assignments are all invalid, since `r.A` and `r.B` are not variables.
 >
 > *end example*

-### §deconstructing-assignment-new-clause Deconstructing assignment

-If the left operand of a `=` operator is classified as a tuple, the right hand side is ***deconstructed*** into individual expressions, which are assigned to each of the elements of the left hand side tuple.

-If any of the tuple elements of the left operand have an identifier, a compile-time error occurs.
-If any of the tuple elements of the left operand is a declaration expression, and any other element is not a declaration expression or discard, a compile-time error occurs.

-The evaluation of a deconstructing assignment `(R1, ..., Rn) = E` proceeds as follows:

-- First the left hand side tuple is evaluated, meaning that each of the element expressions `R1, ..., Rn` are evaluated in order.
-- Then the right hand side `E` is deconstructed into a list of expressions `E1, E2, ...` as follows:
-  - If `E` is a tuple expression with the same arity as the left-hand side, then `E1, E2, ...` shall be the element expressions of `E`.
-  - Otherwise, if `E` has a tuple type (§tuple-types-new-clause) with the same arity as the left-hand side, then `E1, E2, ...` shall be the member access expressions `E.Item1, E.Item2, ...`, except that `E` shall be evaluated only once.
-  - Otherwise, if `E.Deconstruct(out var v1, out var v2, ...)` with the number of arguments corresponding to the arity of the left hand side is a valid instance or extension method invocation, then that invocation shall be performed and `E1, E2, ...` shall be the simple name expressions `v1, v2, ...`.
-  - Otherwise `E` cannot be deconstructed, and a compile time error occurs.
-- Then, each of the expressions `E1, E2, ...` in order is evaluated and converted to the type of the corresponding `R1, R2, ...` of the left hand tuple.
-- Finally, the operation is evaluated as `(R1 = E1, R2 = E2, ...)`, except that `R1, R2, ...` and `E1, E2, ...` have already been evaluated and are not evaluated again.
-This means that individual element-wise assignments are recursively performed, and a resulting tuple value is created.

-Note that even though the assignment operation is "evaluated as" a tuple expression containing element-wise assignment expressions, this does not prevent the deconstructing assignment from occurring as a statement expression, nor the elements on the left-hand side from being declaration expressions.

-Note that the resulting tuple value of a deconstructing assignment always has a type, since each of its elements is an assignment and thus has a type.

 ### 11.19.3 Compound assignment